-Since the scaling and quantization is performed for each TX/RX antenna pair, the scaled and quantized CSI values are ordered by TX/RX pair.
-The Sensing Measurement field begins with the set of scaling factors for each TX/RX antenna pair.
-For each TX/RX-antenna pair there is a 12-bit positive scaling factor.
-If there is an odd number of scaling factors, then the set of scaling factors is followed by a 4-bit padding field.
+Since the scaling and quantization is performed for each RX/TX antenna pair, the scaled and quantized CSI values are ordered by RX/TX pair.
+The Sensing Measurement field begins with the set of scaling factors for each RX/TX antenna pair.
+For each RX/TX antenna pair there is a 12-bit positive scaling factor.
+If there is an odd number of scaling factors, then the set of scaling factors is followed by a 4-bit padding field(#2218).

-For each TX/RX-antenna pair the in-phase (real) component of the CSI is entered first and followed by the quadrature (imaginary) component of the CSI.
+For each RX/TX antenna pair the in-phase (real) component of the CSI is entered first and followed by the quadrature (imaginary) component of the CSI.
 This begins with the lowest frequency subcarrier (NSC), and is repeated for each subcarrier.
-The number of subcarriers included in the Sensing Measurement Report information is defined in Table 9-127k (Number of subcarriers as a function of bandwidth, puncturing, and Ng).
+The number of subcarriers included in the Sensing Measurement Report information is defined in Table 9-127k (Number of subcarriers as a function of bandwidth, puncturing, and Ng)(#2218).

 TGbf Editor: Append the section 11.55.1.5.1 text in D1.1 as follows:

 Upon receiving an SI2SR, SR2SI or SR2SR NDP, the sensing receiver’s MAC shall issue a SENSREPORT.indication primitive(#1627).

+The measured CSI is obtained from the RXVECTOR parameter CSI_ESTIMATE.
+If the NDP used in the measurement exchange was transmitted with LTF_REP or NUM_EHT_LTF greater than 0, then the CSI_ESTIMATE shall be either(#1940,#1941):

+An array of dimention NRX×NTX×NSC containing a single estimate combined from all present LTF symbols, or

-NOTE—The SENSREPORT.indication primitive includes sensing measurements.
+An array of dimention NRX×NTX×NLTF×NSC providing the SME implementation or application an estimate from multiple LTF symbols in the NDP.NOTE—The SENSREPORT.indication primitive includes sensing measurements.
 If the NDP is preceded by a Sensing NDP Announcement frame, the SENSREPORT.indication primitive also includes operational parameters carried in the Sensing NDP Announcement frame.
 If the NDP is triggered by a SR2SI Sounding Trigger frame or SR2SR Sounding Trigger frame, the SENSREPORT.indication primitive also includes operational parameters carried in the SR2SI Sounding Trigger frame or SR2SR Sounding Trigger frame(#1627).